Hakeem Lyon

-Hakeem Lyon is a fictional character from the original FOX musical drama Empire played by Bryshere Y. Gray.
-Hakeem, one of the main characters within the series, is the youngest and once-favorite son of hip-hop mogul Lucious (Terrence Howard) and his wife Cookie (Taraji P. Henson).
-Hakeem has the star quality to become a superstar like his father, but lacks the discipline and guidance because of his strained relationship with Cookie.
+Hakeem Lyon is a fictional character from the American musical drama Empire on FOX, played by Bryshere Y. Gray.
+Hakeem, one of the main characters within the series, is the youngest and once-favorite son of hip-hop mogul Lucious (Terrence Howard) and his wife Cookie Lyon (Taraji P. Henson).
+Hakeem has the star quality to become a superstar like his father, but lacks the discipline.

 Storyline

 Season 1

 Hakeem Lyon was born to Lucious and Cookie Lyon.
 He grew up in a Philadelphia ghetto with his father, brothers, his cousin Bunkie Williams, and father's friend Vernon Turner.
 He was only a baby when his mother was arrested; she was helping his father sell drugs to pay for his music career.
 Hakeem becomes a successful rapper signed to his father's record company, Empire Entertainment.
 Lucious announces plans to take the company to the NYSE, and he wants to groom Hakeem into his successor and the future CEO.
 However, Hakeem's arrogance, and lack of wisdom inhibit Lucious from immediately giving him the position.
-Due to his laziness, Hakeem incessantly asks his older brother and best friend Jamal (Jussie Smollett) to help him write and compose melodies for his songs.
+Due to his laziness, Hakeem incessantly asks his older brother Jamal (Jussie Smollett) to help him write and compose melodies for his songs.
 Although Hakeem gives his brother credit, Lucious refuses to acknowledge Jamal's musical talent.
 Once their mother, Cookie, is released from prison, she takes control of Jamal's career.
 Cookie and Lucious pit Jamal and Hakeem against one another in a competition to see who is more talented and who should be Empire's CEO, with both having upcoming album release dates.
 Hakeem detests Cookie and repeatedly insults her when she visits him.

 Hakeem's haughtiness reaches new heights when he makes a viral video condemning Barack Obama and insulting white people.
 Hakeem begins dating an R&B singer named Tiana Brown (Serayah McNeill), but has a much older lover named Camilla Marks (Naomi Campbell) whom he sees on the side.
 Hakeem's oldest brother Andre (Trai Byers) has his wife Rhonda (Kaitlin Doubleday) leak a video of Tiana making out with a female model to the internet.
 Although initially frustrated and disinterested in continuing his relationship with his bisexual girlfriend, Hakeem decides to pretend that he and Tiana are a couple because Lucious and Cookie believe that the two will sell better together as an act than apart.